stargily2017/VBA-challenge/README.md

 Sub StockMarket1()

-'Define a variable for year open
+'Declare a variable for open price

 Dim open_price As Double

-'Define avariable for year close
+'Declare a variable for close price

 Dim close_price As Double

-'Define a variable for yearly change
+'Declare a variable for yearly change

 Dim Yearly_Change As Double

-'Define a variable for total stock volume
+'Declare a variable for Total stock volume

 Dim Total_Stock_Volume As Double

-'Define a variable for percent change
+'Declare a variable for percent change

 Dim Percent_Change As Double

-'Define a variable to set up a row to start
+'Declare a variable to set up a row to start

 Dim First_Value As Integer

-'Define a variable for Ticker
+'Declare a variable for Ticker

 Dim Ticker As String

-'Define variable of the worksheet to excute the code in all work sheet at once in the workbook
+'Declare variable and excute the code in all work sheet

 Dim ws As Worksheet